 Fed Chairman Powell Hints At Interest Rate Cut; Stocks Rally

-Stocks rallied Wednesday as Federal Reserve Chairman Jerome Powell testified about challenges the U.S. economy faces, adding to expectations that the central bank will cut interest rates later this month.
+Stocks rallied Wednesday as Federal Reserve Chairman Jerome Powell testified about challenges facing the U.S. economy, adding to expectations that the central bank will cut interest rates later this month.

 The Fed had hinted at such a cut in June.

-Since then, "it appears that uncertainties around trade tensions and concerns about the strength of the global economy continue to weigh on the U.S. economic outlook," Powell said in prepared testimony for the House Financial Services Committee.
-"Inflation pressures remain muted."
+"The bottom line for me is that the uncertainties around global growth and trade continue to weigh on the outlook," Powell told members of the House Financial Services Committee on Wednesday.
+"In addition, inflation continues to be muted."

 Stock indexes jumped by more than half a percentage point in the opening minutes of trading on the prospects that the Fed will cut rates for the first time since the Great Recession.
-The Dow Jones Industrial Average was up 150 points.
+The Dow Jones Industrial Average was up 74 points in afternoon trading.

 Powell stressed that the U.S. economy is still growing, albeit at a slower pace, as a record-long expansion begins its 11th year.
 But he cautioned that business investment has slowed, possibly as a response to ongoing trade tensions and a slowdown in the global economy.

+Cutting interest rates could be a way for the Fed to prolong the expansion, which is only now reaching people on the lowest rungs of the income ladder.

+"We see the economy as being in a good place, and we're committed to using our tools to keep it there," Powell said.

 Last week, the Labor Department reported stronger-than-expected job growth in June.
 But while unemployment remains at near-record lows, job growth has slowed since last year.
+And wages are not rising fast enough to risk the economy overheating.

+"To call something hot, you need to see some heat," Powell said, noting that wages have grown just over 3% per year — roughly matching inflation and productivity growth.

 The Fed chairman also highlighted longer-term challenges, including high and rising federal debt and relatively low labor-force participation among Americans in their prime working years.

-President Trump has repeatedly argued that the U.S. economy would be growing faster if the Fed lowered interest rates.
+President Trump has repeatedly argued that the U.S. economy would be growing faster if the Fed helped.

 "If we had a Fed that would lower interest rates, we'd be like a rocket ship," he told reporters last week.
 "But we don't have a Fed that knows what they're doing."